Mandate and Corporate Governance

 Accountability and Responsibilities

-The OFA’s accountability structure flows from its governing statute, CIPA.
-The Minister of Finance is the minister responsible for the administration of CIPA with respect to the OFA.
-CIPA together with policies and directives issued by Management Board of Cabinet form a framework under which the OFA is governed.
+The OFA’s accountability structure flows from its governing statute, the Capital Investment Plan Act, 1993 (the Act).
+The Minister of Finance is the minister responsible for the administration of the Act with respect to the OFA.
+The Act, together with policies and directives issued by Management Board of Cabinet, form a framework under which the OFA is governed.

-Each year, the Minister of Finance is required to submit the OFA Annual Report to the Lieutenant Governor in Council and then table the report in the Legislature.
+Each year, the Minister of Finance is required to table the OFA’s Annual Report in the Legislative Assembly.
 In addition, the Minister reviews and approves the OFA’s annual business plan.
 The Minister also maintains communications with the OFA, through its Chair, regarding government policies and issues relevant to the OFA.

 The Chair is accountable to the Minister of Finance for the performance of the OFA in fulfilling its mandate.
-CIPA provides that the Deputy Minister of Finance is the Chair of the OFA.
+The Act provides that the Deputy Minister of Finance is the Chair of the OFA Board of Directors.
 The Chair is responsible for providing advice and information to the Minister with regard to the operation and affairs of the OFA.
-In addition, the Chair provides leadership to the OFA.
+In addition, the Chair provides leadership to the OFA Board.
 As Deputy Minister of Finance, the Chair ensures organizational capacity in the Ministry to monitor the OFA and ensures that it manages its risks appropriately.

 There are also three committees of the Board to assist it in supervising the management of the OFA.
 The Audit and Risk Management Committee reviews and recommends approval by the Board of an annual internal audit plan and receives reports from the OFA’s internal auditors and the Auditor General of Ontario regarding internal controls and financial reporting.
 It also reviews financial policies and financial statements and recommends them to the Board.
 Another function of the Audit and Risk Management Committee is the review of the OFA’s major risks and mitigation strategies.
-The Human Resources and Governance Committee assists the Board in ensuring appropriate measures are in place relating to compensation for staff in critical areas and corporate governance.
-The OFA ONFA Investment Committee supervises the OFA’s activities related to the investment of Ontario Power Generation’s Used Fuel Segregated Fund and the Decommissioning Segregated Fund established under ONFA.
+The Human Resources and Governance Committee assists the Board in ensuring appropriate policies and procedures are in place relating to compensation for staff in critical areas and with respect to corporate governance.
+The OFA ONFA Investment Committee supervises the OFA’s activities related to the investment of OPG’s Used Fuel Segregated Fund and Decommissioning Segregated Fund established under ONFA.